meetunix/raspi-therm/README.md

 		-°Celsius	19	12	10	19
 		-°Celsius	21	13	9	21

-6. Run `led-thermo.pl`.
+6. Run `raspi-therm.pl`.
 The values are written in the postgres-db `wetterdb` and the Thermometer	will show the actual temperature in binary representation.

+7. Configure the cron-daemon:

+    0-55/5  *       *       *       *       /opt/raspi-therm/raspi-therm.pl